joaopizani/piware/README.md

 This repository is furthermore organized as follows:

   * The `agda` subdirectory contains all source code and auxiliary scripts to build/run PiWare
-  * Under `docs` there are "manual-like" pages describing how to use the library
+  * Under `docs` lies the project's wiki, with "manual-like" pages describing the design of the library and how to use it
-  * In `thesis` are located the thesis report etc.
+  * In `thesis` are located the thesis report (with accompanying figures, etc.)
+  * Under `slides` are the sets of slides from presentations given about Π-Ware (thesis defense and other events)